 Cooling – See Air Cooling, Liquid Cooling

-CPU (Central Processing Unit) – The CPU or Central Processing Unit is the primary computational engine of a PC.
-Modern CPUs are divided into cores, typically 2, 4 or 8, which largely function as separate processors and allow the computer to perform multiple tasks (called threads) concurrently.
+CPU (Central processing unit) – The CPU or Central Processing Unit is the primary computational engine of a PC.
+Modern CPUs are divided into cores, typically 2, 4, 6 or 8, which largely function as separate processors and allow the computer to perform multiple tasks (called threads) concurrently.
 Some Intel CPUs employ a process called hyperthreading, which doubles the apparent core count by creating virtual cores which can be assigned tasks in the same fashion as an actual core, increasing the efficiency of highly parallel workloads.
 AMD counters this feature by providing more hardware CPU cores, up to 8, in select CPU offerings.
-Current CPU designs also absorb functions previously relegated to external devices, such as floating point computation, memory control and most recently, graphics.
-While most CPUs are locked to specific operating frequencies, enthusiast variants such as Intel’s K series and AMD’s Black series are open to overclocking.
+Current CPU designs also absorb functions previously relegated to external devices, such as floating-point computation, memory control and most recently, graphics.
+While most CPUs are locked to specific operating frequencies, enthusiast variants such as Intel’s K series are open to overclocking.

 CPU cooler – See Air Cooling, Liquid Cooling

-CPU Socket – This is where the CPU is secured on the motherboard, usually via a lever arm and a series of fastening screws or clips.
-Current desktop sockets for Intel include LGA1150 for Haswell/Broadwell processors and LGA2011 for the Hawell-E enthusiast platform, while AMD sockets include FM2+ for Kaveri APUs and AM3+ for remaining FX CPU variants.
+CPU socket – This is where the CPU is secured on the motherboard, usually via a lever arm and a series of fastening screws or clips.
+Current consumer desktop sockets for Intel include LGA1151 and LGA2066 for Intel processors while AMD sockets use AM4 for Ryzen.
 Sockets are notched to insure chips are inserted in the proper orientation.

 Crossfire – Two or more AMD graphics cards used in tandem to increase 3D and computational performance for high-demand applications such as high-resolution 3D gaming.
 For best results, Crossfired cards should be as close to identical in performance and design as possible.
 Drawbacks include high power use, compatibility issues with some games, occasional driver glitches and non-linear performance scaling.